 The LITS Student Diagnostic Center, open M-F, 9-4, in Library 422, offers support for student computers.
 The DC supports system management and virus/malware removal and authorized warranty service for Dell computers purchased from the Smith Computer Store.
 The Diagnostic Center does not support hardware service or repair.
 The DC is staffed by full-time staff and a highly skilled team of student workers.
 Your warranty may offer door-to-door service and you should consider this when negotiating your purchase.

 How can I protect my computer against viruses?

 Mount Holyoke has a site license for McAfee anti-virus software which is available on campus to all students.
-You must remove any pre-existing anti-virus software before you install the MHC-provided software, even if you already have a version of the same program.
+MHC requires student computers to have anti-virus software.

-How do I connect my computer to the campus network?
+How do I connect my computer to the Internet?
 Will help be available?

 Information Commons Technology Consultants

-- How-to Help with LITS Printers, Scanners, Software (general OS, Office, Adobe, browsers), First-line Account Help:
+- How-to Help with LITS Printers, Scanners, Software (general OS, Office, Moodle, Adobe, browsers)

 - Accounts and Email, Network Registration: Monday–Friday 8:30 am – 5:00 pm, behind the Information Commons desk, 4th Floor Library, x2600

 - Email: Help Desk